 - Episodic Migraine - Your migraines number around 14 or less headache days over a one-month period.

 For those who suffer from episodic migraine, BOTOX® may not be either safe or effective and is not normally offered as a treatment.

 Understanding Risks and Side Effects

-Most people who receive Botox treatment for migraines have no severe side effects at all, and carry on with their normal daily activities without hindrance.
-As with all medications and treatments, however, there is a small percentage of people (around 9% for the most common side effects according to Allergan, the manufacturers) who experience unwanted effects following Botox injections.
+Most people who receive BOTOX® treatment for migraines have no severe side effects at all, and carry on with their normal daily activities without hindrance.
+As with all medications and treatments, however, there is a small percentage of people who experience unwanted effects following BOTOX® injections.
+According to Allergan, the manufacturers, this percentage is around 9% for the most common side effects.

 - The forehead